pretix/pretix/README.md

 sold a few hundred tickets so far.
 There is still a bunch of features to come and there is probably still a lot of bugs in there, but we consider it stable enough that we use it in production ourselves.

-Therefore, we will upgrade path for all changes to come.
+Therefore, we will provide an upgrade path for future changes.
 If you want to use pretix in production, I invite you to send me an email so that I can notify you of changes and bugs that require your attention.